 Utilities could also offer other value-added products or services that could help them compete with us even if the cost of electricity they offer is higher than ours.
-In addition, a majority of utilities' sources of electricity are nonsolar, which may allow utilities to sell electricity more cheaply than we can.
+In addition, a majority of utilities' sources of electricity are non-solar, which may allow utilities to sell electricity more cheaply than we can.
 Moreover, regulated utilities are increasingly seeking approval to "rate-base" their own residential solar and battery businesses.
 Rate-basing means that utilities would receive guaranteed rates of return for their solar and battery businesses.
 This is already commonplace for utility-scale solar projects and commercial solar projects.
 While few utilities to date have received regulatory permission to rate-base residential solar or storage, our competitiveness would be significantly harmed should more utilities receive such permission because we do not receive guaranteed profits for our solar service offerings.

 We face competition from other residential solar service providers, and we also may face competition from new entrants into the market as a result of the passage of the IRA and its impacts and benefits to the solar industry.
 Some of these competitors may have a higher degree of brand name recognition, differing business and pricing strategies, lower barriers to entry into the solar market, and greater capital resources than we have, as well as extensive knowledge of our target markets.
+For example, more recently, we have seen some of these competitors offer significantly higher turnkey prices and sales commissions than prevailing industry norms.
 If we are unable to establish or maintain a consumer brand that resonates with customers, maintain high customer satisfaction, or compete with the pricing offered by our competitors, our sales and market share position may be adversely affected, as our growth is primarily dependent on originating new customers.
 We also face competitive pressure from companies that may offer lower-priced consumer offerings than we do.